perlGivesMeNightmares/comp_5450_eeg/README.md

 ## Required Setup
 For space reasons, much of the data is excluded.
 Add the additional data to the data folder.
 You must also drop in an "images" directory with the relevant images.
+To get the visualization tools to work on a Windows OS, you must download the msi from https://graphviz.gitlab.io/_pages/Download/Download_windows.html and add it to your path.